This is the village of Caston, Norfolk, England.

 Here you'll find lots about the village of Caston, its history and its activities.
 If you need information regarding the Parish Council, they have their own official site which can be reached by clicking here or on the menu tab on the left.
 Also you can add to the web-site yourself through the Feedback page.
 Or, where there is already a story within Caston Blog you can add your comment to it and we encourage you to do so.
 We are adding to the content all the time and would therefore warmly welcome any constructive thoughts or ideas that you might have as to any additional subject matter.
 This can be conveyed to the webmaster through the Visitors and/or Feedback pages and don't forget to check out the Classifieds page.

-We hope you enjoy your visit but please, please look at the Visitors Page and do let us have your comment.
-We really want to know what you think.
+We hope you enjoy your visit to our web site but do have a look at the Visitors Page and let us have your comments.
+We really want to know what you think or if you would like to place a message to other readers then you can do so on that page.

 Around The World